ekoostik/EventTrackerProject/README.md

 I really enjoy the building of more complicated  controller operations and ServiceImpl methods.

 This was my first implementation of JavaScript in a project.
 Using Event Listeners on delete, update, and add buttons to communicate to the Java Controllers and perform CRUD operations on the Company entity.
 I also used JavaScript to dynamically  build a company display table.
 I would like to improve my function syntax to better use a single function for multiple uses.

+I made the addition of an Angular front end using typescript and Visual Studio Code.
+I made use of Components to hold my function logic and work with the Service through the subscribe method.
+Models, which held my entity.
+Pipes, which I used to manipulate data to calculate the active count.
+And, a Service which I used to communicate to the back end through HttpClient.

 ## Paths